 In the Village of Wauconda, Red Light Photo Enforcement is located at the following intersections:

-There are Two Types of Red Light Violations:
+There are 2 Types of Red Light Violations:

-(1) Right turn on red without coming to a complete stop and
+Right turn on red without coming to a complete stop

-(2) Entering an intersection after the traffic signal has turned red.
+Entering an intersection after the traffic signal has turned red

-Monthly violation reports are available to the public; they are published 20 days after the end of the previous month.
-Please click here to view the most recent 36 Month Statistical Analysis Report.
+Monthly violation reports are available to the public; they are published on this website as they become available to the Village of Wauconda.
+View the most recent reports: